I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucxendpoint/ns-ucxendpoint-_endpoints_configure.md

 A pointer to the first endpoint handle in the array of endpoints to  enable.

-`EndpointsToEnableCount`
+`EndpointsToDisableCount`

 The number of endpoints to configure.

+`EndpointsToDisable`

+A pointer to the first endpoint handle in the array of endpoints to  enable.

+`EndpointsEnabledAndUnchangedCount`

+The number of endpoints that were enabled and unchanged.

+`EndpointsEnabledAndUnchanged`

+A pointer to the first endpoint handle in the array of endpoints that have not been changed.

+`FailureFlags`

+The errors, if any, that might occur when attempting to configure endpoints for the USB device or hub.

 `ExitLatencyDelta`

 The Exit Latency Delta (ELD) value.
 For more information see section 4.6.6.1 of the eXtensible Host Controller Interface specification.

-`FailureFlags`

-The errors, if any, that might occur when attempting to configure endpoints for the USB device or hub.

-`Header`

-A <a href="..\ucxusbdevice\ns-ucxusbdevice-_usbdevice_mgmt_header.md">USBDEVICE_MGMT_HEADER</a> structure that stores handles to the USB hub or device whose endpoints.
+`ConfigurationValue`

+The configuration number of the USB configuration that contains the endpoints.

 `InterfaceNumber`

 The interface number of the USB interface that contains the endpoints.

+`AlternateSetting`

+The setting number of the alternate setting that contains the endpoints.

 `Reserved1`